LIVISSKU/livis-secret/README.md

 ![minecraftdiaries-laurance-zvahl](https://github.com/user-attachments/assets/f9c2fe66-5511-4b2f-a0c0-005535621e60)

 hello secret diary this is entry number 3.......... and i gotta tell u a secret! a big one you know sometimes i do get sad and think my skins are ugly....... but i have something 2 fix that......... i like 2 screenshot any crowns and compliments i get and i put them in a foledr !!^_^ .. . ...... thats all goodby secret diary

+hello secret diary entry number for ..uhhh i feel like i have such a prob;em.... ive recently gotten into drawing again but now i feel like i got no time for nothing cuz now i gotta ,make pony town skins draw and try to get to s+20 in splatoon! all of that take so much time im not doing any of that... i hate time and everything not to mention having to have a lifr!!!!!!!!!!!!!!!!11 (u start as s+ and u get another number more u win >_< 4 people who dont play splatoon) another random thought if ur actually reading this hi ^_^ !!